ylascombe/local-k8s/README.md

 # What is missing here

+On synthesis, I had lost a lot of time to build a solution based on a VirtualMachine.
+By reading again the assignement, it was not an expectation.
+If I had to redo my work, so I will skip VM and I will use only docker + Kind + terraform + argocd.

+More detailed :
 Lot of things are missing if we want to use really this project.
 It's difficult to list all, so I will try to enumerate topics:
 * provision layer
     * on local VM